10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 Photo Tip:

-Shoot upward from the base of the tower to emphasize its grandeur.
-Use leading lines like the cobblestone street to guide the viewer’s eye to the tower.
+Get an upward shot from the base of the tower to highlight its majesty.
+Use leading lines such as the cobblestone street to lead the viewer’s eye toward the tower.

 10. Vyšehrad Castle

-Less touristy than Prague Castle, Vyšehrad offers a peaceful escape with stunning views of the city and the Vltava River.
-The gothic cemetery and St. Peter and Paul Church add a touch of historical charm.
+Less touristy than the sprawling Prague Castle, Vyšehrad is a peaceful retreat with beautiful views of the city and the Vltava River.
+A slice of history can also be found in the Gothic cemetery and St. Peter and Paul Church.

 Best Time to Visit: